 Most backpackers in Cartagena tend to stay in the Getsemani neighborhood.
-As I mentioned above, it’s definitely cheaper than other areas of the city.
+As I mentioned above, it’s definitely cheaper than other areas in Cartagena.

 This was once a pretty sketchy ‘hood, but it has experienced a bit of a renaissance lately.
-It’s now bustling with hostels, street art, and plenty of trendy bars and restaurants.
+It’s now bustling with Cartagena’s best hostels, street art, and plenty of trendy bars and restaurants.

 There are also tons of hostels, guest houses, and hotels within the walls of the Old City.
 There’s definitely an appeal to staying here since it’s beautiful, but you’ll just have to pay a bit more for it.